geckoanton/geckoanton/README.md

 ### Hi there 👋

-I love lizards and enjoy creating software for microcontrollers.
+I'm a lizard owner who enjoys creating software for microcontrollers.
 Building stuff that interfaces specialized hardware in any way is my main interest, even though I like playing around with computers in general.

 #### antongecko

-I do <i>not</i> own some of the accounts under the name "antongecko" on other social media platforms - to contact me, make sure to do so through github (or any links provided from here)
+I do <i>not</i> own some of the accounts under the username "antongecko" on other social media platforms - to contact me, make sure to do so through github (or any links provided from here)

 Here is a picture of my gecko Leo :)